Washoutx/sentinel.github.io/articles/static_mem_pmr.md

 3. Manual destructor call, which is required in the case of placement new.
 This is one of the rare cases in C++ where the destructor needs to be called explicitly, since there is no such thing as `placement delete`.

-Now that we understand how placement new works, we can proceed to the `MemoryPool` implementation.
+Now that we understand how placement new works, we can move on to implementing the `MemoryPool`.

 ```cpp
 template<typename T, std::size_t N>